View program plan of study for BSN to DNP AGACNP

 Military mobilization

-Any student who has their education interrupted by mobilization or activation to duty; every possible effort will be made to return the student back into the academic track as close as possible to the point prior to activation.
+Any student who has the education interrupted by mobilization or activation to duty; every possible effort will be made to return the student back into the academic track as close as possible to the point prior to activation.
 Following the recommendation of NSHE Policy Chapter 16, Section 6- Student Military Mobilization/Activation as well as Chapter 3 of Volume 2 of the Federal Student Aid Handbook, University of Nevada, Reno outlines its readmission policy for Service members to benefit individuals returning from service.
-If needed students may apply for a leave of absence

 Reinstatement